Arto Annila, Dr., Prof.

 Würtz P, Annila A. Ecological succession as an energy dispersal process.
 BioSystems 2010 100, 70–78. (pdf)

-Succession is a manifestation of the 2nd law of thermodynamics.
+Succession of a system from one state to another is a manifestation of the 2nd law of thermodynamics.

 Annila A. The 2nd law of thermodynamics delineates dispersal of energy.
 Int.
 Rev. Phys.
 2010 4, 29–34. (pdf)

-The 2nd law of thermodynamics is given in its diverse forms.
+The universal law is given in its diverse forms.

 Annila A, Salthe S. Cultural naturalism.
 Entropy 2010 12, 1325–1343. (pdf) doi:10.3390/e12061325